rossneilson/dot-crypto-donate-react/README.md

 Component gets contract 0xa6E7cEf2EDDEA66352Fd68E5915b60BDbb7309f5 on ethereum mainnet and calls getData function.

 If you want to add more currencies or other improvements please feel free to raise a PR.

-Or add examples to the readme.
+If you use the package please update the examples section of the readme, thanks.

 <img src="https://github.com/rossneilson/dot-crypto-donate-react/blob/master/example.png" width="300"/>